 Location

-The Early Pregnancy Assessment Unit is based on Nidderdale Ward on the first floor of Harrogate District Hospital.
+The Early Pregnancy Assessment Unit is based in B008 on the ground floor of Harrogate District Hospital.
+Look out for the purple signs.

 Useful links